cs109/2014/pages/syllabus.md

 Your final grade will be determined by the number of points you collect.
 You can collect various amounts of points for the different parts of the class:

-- **Project**: 50%, assessed on meeting the project criteria.
+- **Homework**: 60%, assessed on your individual submission.
-- **Homework**: 40%, assessed on your individual submission.
+- **Midterm Project**: 20%, assessed on your individual submission.
-- **Participation**: 10% assessed on participation on Piazza and lecture and lab attendance.
+- ** Final Project**: 20%, assessed on meeting the project criteria.
 - **Best Projects**: We will elect the top three project submissions that will get extra points.

-Homework, project, and participation will be graded on a 5 point scale in 0.5 increments using the following scale:
+Homework, quizzes and project will be graded on a 10 point scale in increments of 1 using the following scale:

 Points | Description
 --- | ---
-5 | Exceptional / above and beyond (we will only give out these for best projects) 4  | Solid / no mistakes (or really minor)
+10 | Exceptional / above and beyond (we will only give out these for best projects) 9 |
+8  | Solid / no mistakes (or really minor)
+7 |
-3 | Good / some mistakes
+6 | Good / some mistakes
+5 |
-2 | Fair / some major conceptual errors
+4 | Fair / some major conceptual errors
+3 |
-1 | Poor / did not finish
+2 | Poor / did not finish
+1 |
 0 | Did not participate / did not hand in

-A 4 constitutes a perfect grade, and getting all 4s is equivalent to an A. A combination of 4s and 3s end up being A- to B, and so on.
+Scores >8 constitutes a perfect grade, and getting all >8s is equivalent to an A. Scores in the range of 6-8 and up being A- to B, and so on.
 Teaching Fellows will evaluate your work holistically beyond mechanical correctness and focus on the overall quality of the work.
 In addition to the scores the Teaching Fellows will give detailed written feedback.

 #### Project Group Peer Assessment